 Something to Think About...

-Some people have visual disabilities that are not easily corrected.
-Some have no vision at all.
+Some people have visual disabilities that are not easily corrected, and some have no vision at all.
 "Legal blindness" is when the best corrected visual acuity is 20/200, or less, or the person's visual field is 20 degrees or less.
-Having visual acuity of 20/200 means the person must stand 20 feet away to see something that can be seen from 200 feet away by someone with 20/20 vision.
-People who are blind have an amazing array of assistive technologies available to them to support common tasks, such as using the web.
+Visual acuity of 20/200 means the person must stand 20 feet away to see something that can be seen from 200 feet away by someone with 20/20 vision.
+People who are blind have an array of assistive technologies available to support common tasks, such as using the web.

-Another category of visual disability is low vision—typically considered to be vision that cannot be corrected to near 20/20.
-It is a common condition among the elderly, but younger individuals may also have this disability, whether due to genetics, traumatic injuries, or illnesses.
+"Low vision" is that which cannot be corrected to near 20/20.
+It can arise due to aging, but younger individuals may also experience it because of genetics, traumatic injuries, or illnesses.